Back to overview

 Work experience

-To secure a training contract or pupillage, you need relevant work experience.
+To secure a training contract or pupillage, you need work experience.

 A fantastic academic record isn’t enough to satisfy recruiters in the legal profession.
-They also want to know that you can represent the firm to clients and work well with colleagues.
+They also want to know that you can represent the law firm or chambers to clients and work well with colleagues.
 Equally, recruiters want to see that you’ve made an informed decision about becoming a solicitor or barrister.

-An ideal start to your career is to get a place on a vacation scheme or mini-pupillage.
-These placements are the perfect foot in the door at a firm or chambers, as they assess how you fare in a legal environment, and you get to see them in action too.
-First-hand experience is the best way to decide whether somewhere is the right fit.
+Getting a place on a vacation scheme or mini-pupillage is an ideal start to your legal career.
+These placements are the perfect foot in the door at law firms or chambers, as they assess how you fare in a legal environment.
+Plus, you get to see them in action too.
+Firsthand experience is the best way to decide whether a law firm or chambers is the right fit for you.
 However, there are other ways of gaining legal work experience – read on to find out more.

 How do I get involved?